vavr-io/vavr-beanvalidation2/README.md

 # Using the module

+## Dependencies

-Add the dependency to your classpath.
+Depending on the version of bean validation add one of the dependencies to your classpath.
 For maven:

+### Bean validation 2

 ```xml
 <dependency>